mdrifat05/Take-A-Trip_Travel-Agency/README.txt

 # Take A Trip

-Take A Trip is a online travel agency desktop software. it will help the travellers to book hotel and transport management.
+Take A Trip is an online travel agency desktop software. it will help the travellers to book hotel and transport management.

 # Tools Used